shrey-suri/Path_Finder/README.md

 ***Summary:***
  User can select a starting and end points/locations on a map and based on the selected algorithm they will be able to view the shortest path between the two locations.
- The application also shows the visualization to the user on how the path was selected.
+ <br />The application also shows the visualization to the user on how the path was selected.